MustyD/anxiety/scenes/act1.md

 {{/if}}

 {{if window.HACK_REPLAY.a2_ending=="fight"}}
-b: Eles não vão deixar a gente bater na anfitriã da festa!
+b: Eles não vão deixar a gente bater na Hunter!
 {{/if}}

 {{if window.HACK_REPLAY.a2_ending=="flight"}}
-b: Eles vão fazer a gente bater na simpática anfitriã anti-herói da festa!
+b: Eles vão fazer a gente bater na Hunter, não que ela não mereça...
 {{/if}}

 {{if window.HACK_REPLAY.a3_ending=="jump"}}